ekedonald/DevOps-Projects/19-Deploying-Applications-Into-Kubernetes-Cluster/README.md

 ![alb browser 2](./images/6%20alb%20browser%202.png)

-Storage is a critical part of running containers, and Kubernetes offers some powerful primitives for managing it.
+Storage is a critical part of running containers and Kubernetes offers some powerful primitives for managing it.

 **Dynamic volume provisioning**, a feature unique to Kubernetes, which allows storage volumes to be created on-demand.
-Without dynamic provisioning, DevOps engineers must manually make calls to the cloud or storage provider to create new storage volumes, and then create **PersistentVolume** objects to represent them in Kubernetes.
+Without dynamic provisioning, DevOps engineers must manually make calls to the cloud or storage provider to create new storage volumes and then create **PersistentVolume** objects to represent them in Kubernetes.

 The dynamic provisioning feature eliminates the need for DevOps to pre-provision storage.
 Instead, it automatically provisions storage when it is requested by users.